As an Amazon Associate EssentialPicks earn from qualifying purchases.

 The only thing holding people back from getting the iPad is the software/ application support.
 There is a lot of professional application which is absent from the App Store.
 Although they are taking the necessary steps to solve these.
 They are currently working with Adobe to bring in the full version of photoshop and other applications will follow soon.

 Talking about what is already present.
 If you are a digital painter or you make sketches or design stuff, there are applications like Procreate, Clip studio paint, Affinity photo and many more which are very capable.

 iPads still have no 3D application which stands out or comparable to Maya or Zbrush.
 In other departments like video editing – there are apps which are somewhat comparable to Premiere Pro or Final Cut Pro but still lacks a lot of key features and support.

 In a nutshell, if your work revolves around making sketches, designing or making Basic 3D stuff and portability is your topmost priority then iPad is the right choice for you.
 And it will serve you really well.

 Price and Alternatives

 Last in the list but certainly one of the most important factors to consider is the price.
 If we talk about the latest 2018 iPad Pro there are a lot of options and add-ons which affects the price.
-The cheapest 2018 iPad you can get is under 800-900 dollars range.
-With extra features, you can go as high as 2000 dollars.
-If you want cheaper iPad than you can go for previous models which are still capable of handling all your needs.
+The cheapest 2018 iPad you can get is around 900 dollars.
+With extra features, you can go as high as 2300+ dollars.
+If you want a cheaper iPad than you can go for previous models which are still capable of handling all your needs.

 Comparing with other devices, you can buy full fledged windows or even Apple laptops which can run all the pro software.
 Or you can buy drawing tablets or display tablets at a similar price, but then you would have to compromise with the portability and reliability.

 In the end, the choice is up to you, figure out your priorities are and if iPads fits inside your workflow.
-If yes, go with it.
+Then yes, go with it.